 It is important to note that, in most cases, a burial will be more expensive than a cremation.

 Over 60% of families in New Zealand now choose cremation as their preferred method.

 Cremation usually takes place following the funeral service famlies are welcom to accompany the casket to the crematorium where they may wish to have a small committal service.

 After the cremation the ashes are placed in a simple container.
 The containers can then be placed in a suitable urn of your choice.

 (see our Casket and Urn page).

 There is a range of options available regarding the final resting place of the ashes.
 Ashes may be buried in a cemetery plot, memorial garden or even in a family property or favourite place.
-Some families choose to scatter the ashes in an appropriate place or, in some circumstances, they may even keep them at home.
+Many families choose to scatter the ashes in an appropriate place or, in some circumstances, they may even keep them at home.
 It is also possible for the ashes to be divided and one portion buried or scattered while the other remains in the possession of the family.